t-zuehlsdorff/gitlabhq/doc/install/installation-freebsd.md

 ### Initialize Database and Activate Advanced Features

-    # make sure you are still using the git user and in /usr/local/www/gitlab
+    # make sure you are still using the root user and in /usr/local/www/gitlab
     rake gitlab:setup RAILS_ENV=production

     # Type 'yes' to create the database tables.